 Evaporation.
-In addition to dynamic temperature and memory aging mechanisms, we also use the evaporation technique to deal with stagnation in presence of volatile resources.
+In addition to the dynamic temperature and memory aging mechanisms, we also use the evaporation technique to deal with stagnation in presence of volatile resources.
 The finishing time, for instance, is a volatile resource measure and its value should be updated frequently.
 A higher amount of pheromone is assigned the more the declared finishing time is closer to the current time.
-A new pheromone is released only if the new value is higher than the one previously released.
-If instead we would update the pheromone values regardless of the best previously found values, they would be highly variable, providing unstable information.
-We consider resources such as the amount of RAM and CPU characteristics to be non-volatile, since those cannot be allocated forever but only on short-basis (i.e., to execute tasks).
-Thus, until the node participates to the network, its resources are stable, and the corresponding deposited pheromone does not need to be updated by means of evaporation.
-When a node perceives a new neighbor, the former increases its temperature to update the field.
-Instead, when a node notices that one of its neighbors has left, the former uses angry ants (described below) to update the field.
+A new pheromone is released only if the new value is higher to the one previously released.
+If instead we would update regardless the best value previously found, the pheromone values would be highly variable, providing unstable information.

+We consider resources such as RAM, cpu cores and cpu frequency to be non-volatile since we assume those cannot be allocated forever but only on short-basis (i.e. to execute tasks).
+The main reason for not applying evaporation to non-volatile resources is that we consider volunteer computing systems enjoying the stability of peer-to-peer networks (as evidenced in e.g. [8], [9]).
+The non-consumable resources of nodes will appear and disappear with them according to some regularity so that applying evaporation may be useless.

 Angry Ants.
-Despite the non-volatile nature of resources, the instable nature of the network of participants [8] can lead to stagnation: when a node that caused the update of the pheromone on several links goes offline, all subsequent task execution requests on the nodes of those links may follow a wrong path, without finding the desired resources.
-As a remedy, we propose angry ants, which are spawned by scout ants when they find an abrupt change in the field.
-Angry ants follow back the path of colored scout ants, and throw away a certain amount of pheromone of the corresponding color, to force the update of the corresponding pheromone color by future scout ants.
+Even if the network enjoys the above mentioned stability, it's dynamics can however lead to some stagnation problem.
+For instance, when a node that caused the update of the pheromone on several links goes offline, all subsequent task execution requests on the nodes of those links may follow a wrong path without finding the desired resources.
+To deal with this, we introduce angry ants, which are spawned by scout ants when they finds an abrupt change in the computational field.
+The angry ant follows back the path of the colored scout ant, and throws away a certain amount of pheromone of the corresponding color to force the update of the corresponding pheromone color by future scout ants.